Cancers that develop in adolescents

 Leukemias are cancers of the bone marrow and blood.
-They are the most common cancers in children, but they can occur at any age, and, in fact, most leukemias occur in older adults.
+They are the most common cancers in children, but they can occur at any age.
+In fact, most leukemias occur in older adults.

-Most leukemias in adolescents are acute (fast growing) types such as acute lymphocytic leukemia (ALL) and acute myelogenous leukemia (AML).
+Leukemias in adolescents are usually acute (fast-growing) types such as acute lymphocytic leukemia (ALL) and acute myelogenous leukemia (AML).
 Leukemia can cause tiredness, weakness, pale skin, bleeding or bruising, fever, weight loss, bone and joint pain, and other symptoms.
 Because acute leukemias can grow quickly, they need to be treated (typically with chemotherapy) as soon as they are found.

 The outlook for most acute leukemias tends to be better the younger a patient is.

-The risk of thyroid cancer tends to go up as people get older, but it’s often found at a younger age than most other adult cancers.
-It’s much more common in young women than in young men.
+The risk of thyroid cancer tends to go up as people get older, but it’s found more often in younger people than most other adult cancers.
+It’s also much more common in young women than in young men.

 The most common symptom of thyroid cancer is a lump in the front of the neck.
 Most thyroid lumps are not cancer, but it’s important to have them checked to be sure.
 Other symptoms of thyroid cancer can include pain or swelling in the neck, trouble breathing or swallowing, and voice changes.

-The chance of curing these cancers is usually very good.
+The chance of curing thyroid cancers is usually very good.

 Brain and spinal cord tumors

-Testicular cancer most often develops in young men.
-About half of testicular cancers occur in men between the ages of 20 and 34, but it can occur at any age, including in teens.
+Testicular cancer most often develops in young men, but it can occur at any age, including in teens.

 Most often, the first symptom of testicular cancer is a lump on the testicle, or the testicle becomes swollen or larger.
-Some testicular tumors might be painful, but most of the time they are not.
+Some testicular tumors might cause pain, but most of the time they do not.
 It’s important to have any lumps checked by a doctor as soon as possible so that the cause can be found.